bowo-prasetyo/forkbuild/docs/Architecture.md

 private state.

 Spatial selection and hover are kept strictly separate:
-- pick(screenX, screenY) → SpatialSelectionState (persistent until
+- pick(screenX, screenY, { toggle }) → SpatialSelectionState (persistent until
   cleared or the referenced world is unloaded).
+A normal click replaces the selection; Ctrl/Cmd/Shift-click toggles the hit brick in the current selection.
 - hover(screenX, screenY) → SpatialHoverState (transient, updated on
   every pointer move with no buttons pressed).